 The following is an excerpted version of a 2018 study from the Journal of Trace Elements in Medicine and Biology on human exposure to aluminum and autism.
-We encourage you to click through to the full text study at the end of this summary for a complete perspective.
+We encourage you to click through to the full text study at the end of this summary for the complete results.

 The researchers cite a tentative link between autism and aluminum and that vaccines may be one source in question.
 As a refresher on vaccines, aluminum adjuvants (aluminum salts, monophosphoryl A) are used in hepatitis A, hepatitis B, diphtheria-tetanus-containing vaccines, Haemophilus influenzae type b, and pneumococcal vaccines, but they are not used in the live, viral vaccines, such as measles, mumps, rubella, varicella and rotavirus.
 The quantities of aluminum present in vaccines are regulated by the Center for Biologics Evaluation and Research (CBER).
 Read more on the levels in the following chart.